mdeous/fatbotslim/docs/usage/handlers.rst

 Basic handlers
 ==============

-Basic handlers react to IRC events by calling the method mapped to it and are subclasses of :class:`fatbotslim.handlers.BaseHandler`.
+Basic handlers simply react to IRC events by calling methods mapped to them, they are subclasses of :class:`fatbotslim.handlers.BaseHandler`.

-Methods are mapped to events in the handler's :attr:`commands` attribute, which is a :class:`dict` where keys are IRC events as defined in the :mod:`fatbotslim.irc.codes` module.
-They should take 2 arguments, the :class:`fatbotslim.irc.bot.Message` object which triggered the event, and a :class:`fatbotslim.irc.bot.IRC` object which can be used to send messages back to the server.
+Events are mapped to methods names in the handler's :attr:`commands` attribute, which is a :class:`dict` where the key is an IRC event as defined in the :mod:`fatbotslim.irc.codes` module and the value is the name of the method to call.
+The mapped methods take just one attribute, the :class:`fatbotslim.irc.bot.Message` object which triggered the event.
+To communicate back to the server,  use the handler's :attr:`irc` (which is a :class:`fatbotslim.bot.IRC` instance).

 A good example of a custom handler is FatBotSlim's integrated :class:`fatbotslim.handlers.CTCPHandler`::